Skip to content

 })

-🎯 The What
+🎯 What is KosmoJS?

-Rather than inventing yet another framework, KosmoJS integrates proven tools - TypeScript, Vite, Koa/Hono, and your frontend framework - into a clear organizational pattern.
+KosmoJS is a meta-framework that integrates TypeScript, Vite, Koa/Hono, and your frontend framework into a clear organizational pattern.
 Separation of concerns isn't something you have to remember - it's built into the structure.

 πŸ“˜ Learn more

-πŸ’‘ The Why
+πŸ’‘ Why Source Folders?

 πŸ”Ή Public marketing site at /